You have heard of Business Intelligence (BI), but the concept is still unclear to you? Are you looking for its concrete benefits on your company?

 This is the most traditional acquisition method, which consists of purchasing a lifetime licence including the software and maintenance services.

 For the client company, this type of acquisition takes the form of capital expenditure (CAPEX).
 It is part of a sustainable, (very) long-term operating logical use.
 This approach is advantageous for the software company, which benefits from simplified management and cash payment of the total price, which can however be restrictive for the buyer.

 The rental model consists, as its name indicates, in renting the software for an indefinite period.
 Thus, the company pays monthly or annually for the software and maintenance.

 This rent can also vary over time: this is what we call the evolving lease.
 Customers can gradually increase the monthly payments to better reflect their real needs.
 For example, the company can go from 100 users in the first year to 500 in the following year, by gradually increasing the rent.

-The subscription model is thus more flexibility than a perpetual license, while reducing the burden on the IT department.
+The subscription model is thus more flexibility than a perpetual licence, while reducing the burden on the IT department.
 From a financial point of view, the rental model is also of great interest.
-Here, the cost of the BI solution has a time-lapse, where the purchase of a license can be a very high investment.
+Here, the cost of the BI solution has a time-lapse, where the purchase of a licence can be a very high investment.